stevengharris/MarkupEditor/README.md

 When consuming the MarkupEditor in SwiftUI, you can use the `MarkupToolbar` and `MarkupWebView` directly in your own View.
 The `MarkupWebView` is a UIViewRepresentable for the `MarkupWKWebView` and deals with setting up the `MarkupCoordinator` itself.

-For example, you can add the `MarkupToolbar` and a `MarkupWebView` to your `ContentView`.
+In the simplest case, just add the `MarkupToolbar` and a `MarkupWebView` to your `ContentView`.
 The `selectionState` and `selectedWebView` have to be accessed by both the `MarkupToolbar` and `MarkupWebView`, so can be held as state in `ContentView`.
 By setting your `ContentView` as the `markupDelegate`, it will receive the `markupDidLoad` callback when a `MarkupWKWebView` has loaded its content along with the JavaScript held in `markup.js`.
-If you had multiple `MarkupWebViews` and a single `MarkupToolbar`, you can the `markupTookFocus` callback to tell the MarkupToolbar which view it should operate on.)
+(If you have multiple `MarkupWebViews` and a single `MarkupToolbar`, you can use the `markupTookFocus` callback to tell the MarkupToolbar which view it should operate on.)
 The example below shows how to use the `markupDidLoad` callback to assign the `selectedWebView` so that the `MarkupToolbar` correctly reflects the `selectionState` as the user edits and positions the caret in the document.

 ```
 import SwiftUI